Custody of Children Lawyer in Huntsville

 In Alabama, child custody agreements must be made with the goal of meeting “the best interests of the child.”
 For example, courts do not automatically grant custody to mothers or take it away from a spouse who has been unfaithful, unless additional evidence is presented to show that the custody agreement is best for the child.

 To decide whether a custody agreement is in the “best interests of the child,” Alabama courts consider several factors.
+These include:

 - The children’s ages and health.